awsdocs/amazon-sns-developer-guide/doc_source/sns-subscription-filter-policies.md

-# Amazon SNS Subscription Filter Policies<a name="sns-subscription-filter-policies"></a>
+# Amazon SNS subscription filter policies<a name="sns-subscription-filter-policies"></a>

 A subscription filter policy allows you to specify attribute names and assign a list of values to each attribute name\.
-For more information, see [Amazon SNS Message Filtering](sns-message-filtering.md)\.
+For more information, see [Amazon SNS message filtering](sns-message-filtering.md)\.

 When Amazon SNS evaluates message attributes against the subscription filter policy, it ignores message attributes that aren't specified in the policy\.